-- You used mail-order services with this plan in the past, or - You sign up for automatic delivery of all new prescriptions received directly from health care providers.
-You may request automatic delivery of all new prescriptions at any time by phone or mail.
+providers, without checking with you first, if either: □You used mail-order services with this plan in the past, or ☐You sign up for automatic delivery of all new prescriptions received directly from health care providers.
+You may request automatic delivery of all new prescriptions at any time by phone mail.